China offers to ramp up U.S. imports: Bloomberg

 By raising annual goods imports from the United States by a combined value of more than $1 trillion, China would seek to reduce its trade surplus, which last year stood at $323 billion, to zero by 2024, one of the people told Bloomberg.

-If U.S. President Donald Trump is re-elected next year, the trade gap would close by the end of his second term.
+The Bloomberg report on Friday helped drive a rally on Wall Street where main stock indexes were on track for their fourth week of gains, in part on hopes the United States and China would strike a deal to end a trade war between the world’s two biggest economies.
+The two sides have imposed tit-for-tat tariffs that have disrupted hundreds of billions of dollars of commerce.

+While increased purchases of U.S. goods have been part of the talks, American negotiators have also focused on issues that would require structural change in China.
+Those include finding ways to end the misappropriation of intellectual property from U.S. companies and halting industrial subsidies.

 Halfway through a 90-day truce in the U.S.-China trade war agreed to on Dec.
-1 when Trump and Chinese President Xi Jinping met at the G20 summit in Argentina, there have been few details provided of any progress made.
+1 when Trump and Xi met during the G20 summit in Argentina, there have been few details provided of any progress made.
+On Tuesday, a Republican senator said U.S. Trade Representative Robert Lighthizer had told him he had seen no progress on structural issues.

 Data on Monday showed China’s exports unexpectedly fell the most in two years in December and imports also contracted, pointing to further weakness in the world’s second-largest economy in 2019 and deteriorating global demand.